 - Salt

-Really, the best peppers to use for salsa macha are the peppers you have on hand.
+The best peppers to use for Salsa Macha are the peppers you have on hand.
 As mentioned, even inside the country of Mexico, different versions of this salsa are to be found.

 In some regions, chile de árbol (bird’s beak pepper) is used, while in others, folks prefer chipotles (dried, smoked jalapeños).
 Serranos are also popular.